wdi-sg/choose_your_own_adventure_js/readme.md

                     * Smart choice.
 Unfortunately the Doc was deeply in love with Clara, and when he gets back to 1985 he becomes very depressed.

+### Part 2: Further: Name
+* Ask the player for their name at the beggining of the game and use it in the game.

+### Part 3: Further: Keep Score
+* Assign a score for each task in the game.
+Report the player's score at the end of the game.

-### Part 2: Further: Make Your Game Repeat as many times as the player wants
+### Part 4: Further: Make Your Game Repeat as many times as the player wants
 * Have your player repeat a set of challenges or questions over again- if a player enters a situation or room, allow them to leave and come back if they want.
+#### Pseudo-coded Example
+* You are in a dark room.
+Would you like to enter the left door or the right door?
+   * You enter a drawing room with heavy curtains.
+A mage is sitting on the sofa.
+Would You like to talk to him?
+Y/Leave through the right door/Leave through the left door -----> **Left door leads to the dark room**

-### Part 3: Further: Make Your Game More Complex
+### Part 5: Further: Make Your Game More Complex

 * Create a series of enemies for your player to face. (perhaps an array of objects)
   * Each enemy can attack your player.
 (Or your player can recieve powerups or points from other characters)